-- A greater dependence of the Engine or Propeller on the aircraft owing to the use of electrical power and/or data supplied from the aircraft. - an increased integration of control and related indication functions, - an increased risk of significant failures common to more than one Engine or Propeller of the aircraft which might, for example, occur as a result of - - Insufficient protection from electromagnetic disturbance (lightning, internal or external radiation effects), - Insufficient integrity of the aircraft electrical power supply, - Insufficient integrity of data supplied from the aircraft, - Hidden design faults or discrepancies contained within the design of the propulsion system control software or complex electronic hardware, or - Omissions or errors in the system/software specification.
+- greater dependence of the Engine or Propeller and the aircraft owing to the exchange of electrical power and/or data between them; - increased integration of the control and related indication functions; - a risk of significant Failures that are common to more than one Engine or Propeller of the aircraft which might, for example, occur as a result of: - insufficient protection from electromagnetic disturbance (e.g. lightning, internal or external radiation effects); - insufficient integrity of the aircraft electrical power supply; - insufficient integrity of data supplied from the aircraft; - hidden design faults or discrepancies contained within the design of the propulsion system control software or airborne electronic hardware (AEH); or - omissions or errors in the system/software/AEH specification.

-Special design and integration precautions should therefore be taken to minimise these risks.
+Appropriate design and integration precautions should therefore be taken to minimise these risks.